NickFr3/rock-paper-scissors/README.md

 # The Odin Project: Rock Paper Scissors
-A small rock-paper-scissors game inside the console
+A small rock-paper-scissors game with a simple ui that displays the running points and the final result of the match.